btantlinger/wp-plugin-base/README.md

 The Plugin Base provides a `ComponentRegistration` trait that simplifies component implementation:

-1. **Automatic Registration**: The trait provides a final implementation of the `register()` method required by `ComponentInterface`, so you don't need to implement it yourself.
+1. **Automatic Registration**: The trait provides a final implementation of the `register()` method required by `Component`, so you don't need to implement it yourself.

 2. **Trait Discovery**: It automatically discovers all capability traits used by the component (like `HasAction`, `HasFilter`, etc.) and calls their registration methods.